Optimal Dual-Polarized Planar Arrays for Massive Capacity Over Point-to-Point MIMO Channels: Capacity Maximization With Uniform Rectangular Arrays

 At low SNRs, the capacity is achieved by dividing the power equally over the $M$ instances of the strongest eigenvalue.
 In the medium- and high-SNR regimes, which are jointly represented by $P > \frac{\sigma^2}{\mu_{2} \beta}-\frac{\sigma^2}{\mu_{1} \beta}$, all the transmit power values are non-zero.
 The capacity expression in \eqref{eq:24} then becomes

 This capacity is exactly proportional to the number of dual-polarized antennas, $M$.
-This happens despite the fact that the total transmit power $P$ is divided over $2M$ eigendirections, because the receive beamforming gain also increases linearly with $M$.
+This happens despite the fact that the total transmit power $P$ is divided over $2M$ eigendirections, because the receive beamforming gain also increases linearly with $M$ so that the received power per eigendirection is constant.
 The multiplexing gain is $2M$ since there are that many logarithmic terms, even if half of them are smaller than the other half.

 In the special case of perfect XPD (i.e., $\kappa=0$), we have $\mu_1 = \mu_2 = 1$ and the capacity expression in \eqref{eq:C-expression} simplifies to $2M \log_2 (1+\frac{P \beta }{2\sigma^2} )$.
 The multiplexing gain is still $2M$ and the transmit power is equally divided between the two polarizations.
 The channel matrix with the optimal spacing satisfies $\mathbf{H}_{\rm d}^{\Htran}\mathbf{H}_{\rm d} = \beta M \mathbf{I}_{2M}$, which implies that the capacity is achieved by transmitting an independent signal from each antenna and from each polarization dimension.